davidbelusky/crypto_exchanges/README.md

 5. To run tests use: `nose2`

 ## Info:
 **Get list of crypto and fiat currencies** - Fiat and crypto currencies list getting from module data.py.
-There is also option for online API get data, but its commented for more faster run
+There is also option for online API get data, but its commented for faster run

 **Exchange rates** from online API.